Shantanu2003-alt/ShantanuMishra-langgraph-MAT496/README.md

 Learnings:

 So this video taught me about how to set up and use the LangGraph Studio to easily build and test graphs.
-I also learned how LangSmith helps track each step in the workflow for better understanding.
+I also learned how LangSmith helps to track each step in the workflow for our better understanding.

 Work:

-So with the help of this video, I basically made a new simple graph with extra node opened using the LangSmith studio.
+So with the help of this video, I basically made a new simple graph with extra node using the LangSmith studio.

 <img width="273" height="344" alt="image" src="https://github.com/user-attachments/assets/0db0c18f-1d31-44c8-ac6f-44c48840156e" />

-This is how my graph using the LangSmith Studio
+This is how my graph made using the LangSmith Studio is looking.

 # Module 1 Video 4: Chain